itsmaclol/MicFix/README.md

 # Usage
 Use --reset to reset your microphone settings

+Use --advanced to put in a custom AppBundleURLname

 Use no arguments to just run the script

 Made with <3 by Mac